Carlos de Miranda y Quartín, 4th Count of Casa Miranda: Biography

 Miranda was born in Madrid in 1895.
 He joined the diplomatic corps in 1915.
 In 1935 he married María Teresa Elío y González de Amezúa, 4th Countess of Casa Real de la Moneda, with whom he had a son, Carlos Alonso de Miranda y Elío, 5th Count of Casa Miranda.
 In the 1920s he served as secretary of the Spanish legation in Stockholm and, in 1928, he was appointed chargé d'affaires in the Spanish legation in El Salvador.
 In February 1929 he was assigned to the Legation in Montevideo but, at the end of that month, he was posted to the Embassy in the Holy See.

 In 1933 he was promoted to third-class plenipotentiary minister and ordered to return to Spain, in order to serve in the Ministry of State.
 At this point, he served as Chief of Protocol of the Ministry of State.
 Before the Civil War, the Republican government appointed him as chargé d'affaires and consul general of Spain in Sofia, but he was dismissed when he joined the rebel faction.
 The rebel government kept him in Sofia.
 In January 1936 he had been awarded the Cross of Military Merit for his assistance to the Army in the revolution of 1934.

-In September 1940 he was appointed consul general in Tangier and in May 1941 he was designated Ambassador of Spain in Egypt.
+In September 1940 he was appointed consul general in Tangier and in May 1941 he was designated Ambassador of Spain to Egypt.
 In 1943 he was promoted to second-class plenipotentiary minister and in 1947 he was appointed Under-Secretary of Foreign Affairs (at that time, second-highest position after the minister).